NARUDESIGNS/Calculator/readme.txt

-This is a simple calculator, It performs mathematical calculation using operators and operands.
+This is a simple calculator <br>
+It performs mathematical calculation using operators and operands.